openusus/usus/README.md

 There are hardcoded key filenames in this packages.
 If you change something like paths or names you have to recreate this packages.
 Read docu/COMPILE how.

-Also the user who owns the ssh-public key, per default named 'lsususer', gets one encrypted password per default within the native package installation.
+Also the user who owns the ssh-public key, per default named 'lsusadmin', gets one encrypted password per default within the native package installation.
 To change this  password you have to re-encrypt this with the crypt tool.
 Enter the encrypted password in the prepareregister.sh and rebuild the native